lyubomir-popov/docs-typescale/README.md

 Edit the `elements` array in any config file:

 - `fontSize`: Font size in rem units
-- `lineHeight`: Line height in baseline units
+- `lineHeight`: Line height in baseline units (supports fractional values like 2.5)
-- `spaceAfter`: Space after element in baseline units
+- `spaceAfter`: Space after element in baseline units (supports fractional values)

+**Note:** The baseline-nudge-generator now supports fractional line heights and spacing values (multiples of 0.5), allowing for more precise typographic control.

 ### Adjusting Paragraph + Heading Spacing